TomCrypto/AntTweakBar.NET/README.md

 AntTweakBar.NET is an MIT-licensed C# wrapper for Philippe Decaudin's [AntTweakBar](http://anttweakbar.sourceforge.net) C/C++ GUI library.
 It allows C# developers to enhance their tech demos or games with an easy-to-use graphical widget for modifying application parameters in realtime.
 AntTweakBar.NET offers a high-level interface to the widget which will feel natural to any C# programmer, and also provides access to exception-safe bindings to the native AntTweakBar calls for those who might want them.

 AntTweakBar.NET runs on the Microsoft .NET framework and on the Mono runtime, both 32-bit and 64-bit (provided it can find the appropriate AntTweakBar DLL or shared library).
 It has been tested on Windows and Linux, and is expected to work - but has not yet been tested - on Mac OS X and presumably BSD.
+The library is currently CLS-compliant and so should be able to be used from any .NET language, but this has not been verified.

 License
 -------